 The first is a loss of confidence in the U.S. dollar in response to massive money printing to bail out investors in the pandemic.
 If central banks have to use gold as a reference point to restore confidence, the price will have to be $10,000 per ounce or higher.
 Any lower price would force central banks to reduce their money supplies to maintain parity, which would be highly deflationary.

 The second driver is a simple continuation of the bull market.
-Using the prior two bull markets as reference points, a simple average of those gains during those durations would put gold at $14,000 per ounce or higher by 2025.
+Using the prior two bull markets as reference points, a simple average of those gains during those durations would put gold at $14,000 per ounce or higher by 2026, as I mentioned earlier.

 The third driver is panic buying in response to a new disaster.
-This could take the form of a “second wave” of infections from the Wuhan Virus, a failure of a gold ETF or the COMEX exchange to honor physical delivery requirements, or a victory by Joe Biden in the presidential election.
+This could take the form of a “second wave” of infections from the Wuhan Virus (we’re still experiencing the first), a failure of a gold ETF or the COMEX exchange to honor physical delivery requirements, or post-election chaos.